LoniQin/LLM-resources/README.md

 ## Contact

-If you have any questions about this repository, please feel free to contact us at [email protected]
+If you have any questions about this repository, please feel free to contact us at lonnieqin1992@gmail.com

 ## Notebooks
 1. [Chatbot with Phi-2](chatbot_with_phi2.ipynb)